allan315/catalog/README.md

 ### Prerequisites
-1. Install Vagrant and VirtualBox https://www.vagrantup.com/downloads.html
+1. Install Vagrant and VirtualBox

+https://www.vagrantup.com/downloads.html

 https://www.virtualbox.org/wiki/Downloads

 2. Clone or download the fullstack-nanodegree-vm repository (https://github.com/udacity/fullstack-nanodegree-vm)

-3. Launch the Vagrant VM (by typing vagrant up in the directory fullstack/vagrant from the terminal)
+3. Launch the Vagrant VM (by typing `vagrant up` in the directory fullstack/vagrant from the terminal)

-4. 'cd' to /vagrant directory and run command 'vagrant up' to install the VM.
+4. `cd` to /vagrant directory and run command `vagrant up` to install the VM.

 5. Clone or download the catalog app and place it in the /catalog folder